7 Things We Learned in 2020

 There is a lot to be done to educate investors, especially now as fund companies continue to tout their sustainable investment products.
 Without a global standard to allow for comparison of these investments, it may prove rather difficult for the average investor to navigate their way through the sea of products that actually provide sustainable characteristics.
 Retail investors and financial advisers really need to do their homework at this point in time to ensure the features of sustainable investment match up with investor needs.

-Holly Black does not own shares in any of the securities mentioned above.
+Holly Black does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.